kotikkir9/Simple-API/README.md

 >Description: string (optional) <br>

 ### GET
-To get a JSON collection of all products, use following method:
+To get a JSON collection of all products, use the following method:
 > GET /api/products

+You can filter the products by adding "search" query in the URL, like in following example (your seach query will be compared against product name, category and description):
+> GET /api/products?search=ball

 To get JSON object for one single product, use following method:
 > GET /api/products/{productId:GUID}

 ### POST
-To create a new product, use following method:
+To create a new product, use the following method:
 > POST /api/products

 with request body (example):